 - Most important, it’s excellent with your turkey and the rest of the Thanksgiving affair.

-- On the bed of succotash, place that perfectly baked or grilled salmon or any other fish.
+- On the bed of succotash, place that perfectly grilled or Baked Salmon or any other fish.
 Or how about some seared scallops?
 So good.

-- It goes great with some nice steak.
+- It goes great with some nice Pork Chops.

 - How about a succotash casserole?
 All you need is to make some white cheese sauce.
 Mix it with the succotash, sprinkle more cheese on top and bake.
 Easy.